 By Roy L Hales

 The first meeting of what Environment Minister Catherine McKenna calls our “pan-Canadian team on Climate Change” is now over.
 She has been closeted with environmental ministers from the provinces and territories, McKenna called it “the most positive meeting that has taken place in a very long time.
 Though short on details, the Minister said “We all know we have to act together”and alluded to “real opportunities” in the clean tech sector.
-To distill her message down to the two words which she did not actually use, McKenna asks Canadians to “trust us.”
+To distill her message down to the three words which she did not actually use, McKenna asks Canadians to trust the Government

 More Needs To Be Done